 Partial Duplicate Issue

-There are cases where two existing CVE IDs overlap in what software or hardware is affected by the same vulnerabilities.
-An example of this would be if CVE-2017-nnnn1 references Product1 versions 1.0, 2.0, and 3.0 and CVE-2017-nnnn2 is assigned to the same vulnerability and references Product1 versions 3.0, 4.0, and 5.0.
-In this situation, use the following process, which uses a similar process to a regular merge process.
+In rare situations, it is possible for two CVE IDs to be assigned to vulnerabilities that partially overlap.
+For example, the two vulnerabilities might be exactly the except that CVE-2017-nnnn1 covers vectors A and B, while CVE-2017-nnnn2 covers B and C. Note that this situation should only happen in (1) low information scenarios where it is not clear if the individual vectors indicate independently fixable vulnerabilities or (2) historical ID assignments using old counting rules.

+The first step in resolving overlapping IDs is to determine which CVE ID will official cover the overlapping portion.
+Use the following criteria to make the determination.

+If one of the entries of the CVE IDs is populated and the other is not, favor the CVE ID that is populated.

-We prefer the most commonly referenced CVE ID.
+If both are reserved or populated, we prefer the most commonly referenced CVE ID.
 This is roughly gauged by searching for all affected CVE IDs on a search engine and comparing results.
-In our example above, CVE-2017-nnnn1 is used more often than CVE-2017-nnnn2.
-Therefore, CVE-2017-nnnn1 would reference versions 1.0, 2.0, and 3.0, and CVE-2017-nnnn2 would be changed to only reference versions 4.0 and 5.0.
-In both CVE entries, a note should be added to the effect "This CVE entry is related to [the other]."

 If the usage numbers of CVE IDs are about the same, then we choose the CVE ID used by the most authoritative source.
 The most authoritative source is roughly prioritized as vendor, coordinator, then researcher.
-Again, if CVE-2017-nnnn1 is used by the most authoritative source, CVE-2017-nnnn1 would reference versions 1.0, 2.0, and 3.0, and CVE-2017-nnnn2 would be changed to only reference versions 4.0 and 5.0.
-In both CVE entries, a note should be added to the effect "This CVE entry is related to [the other]."

 If the CVE IDs have the same level of authority, then we choose the identifier that has been public for the longest period of time.
-Again, if CVE- 2017-nnnn1 has been public for the longest period, CVE-2017-nnnn1 would reference versions 1.0, 2.0, and 3.0, and CVE-2017-nnnn2 would be changed to only reference versions 4.0 and 5.0.
-In both CVE entries, a note should be added to the effect "This CVE entry is related to [the other]."

 If the CVE IDs have been public for the same amount of time, then we choose the identifier with the smallest numeric portion.
-Since CVE-2017-nnnn1 uses a smaller numeric portion, CVE-2017-nnnn1 would reference versions 1.0, 2.0, and 3.0, and CVE-2017-nnnn2 would be changed to only reference versions 4.0 and 5.0.
-In both CVE entries, a note should be added to the effect "This CVE entry is related to [the other]."

-If there are any disputes after this, we choose the CVE ID that was populated earliest in the CVE List.
-Assuming CVE-2017-nnnn1 was populated earliest, CVE-2017-nnnn1 would reference versions 1.0, 2.0, and 3.0, and CVE-2017-nnnn2 would be changed to only reference versions 4.0 and 5.0.
-In both CVE entries, a note should be added to the effect "This CVE entry is related to [the other]."
+Once you have chosen which ID to favor, you should update the description with the overlapping portion, if it is not already included.
+You should then update the CVE ID that was not selected with a NOTE stating that the overlapping section is covered in the selected CVE ID.
+See CVE-2015-2563, CVE-2015-2182, and CVE-2013-6229 for examples.

 Note that the process described above is reserved for cases where the CVE IDs have clearly been assigned to the same vulnerability.
 If there is insufficient information to decide, the description of the CVE entries may be changed to indicate that they may be the same.
 For example, a NOTE sentence such as "This may be the same as..." or "This may overlap..." may be used.

 Working with Vulnerabilities Found in an Upstream Developer’s Code